These easy-to-make, healthy kale chips are a family fave over here.

-I’m not ashamed to admit that in my family, we fight for who gets that last kale chip in the bowl.
+I’m not ashamed to admit that in my family, we fight over who gets the last kale chip in the bowl.

-Believe it or not, kale chips are a hot commodity in our house.
 Each and every one of us wants to hoard the bowl.
 Manners fall to the wayside.
 When we’re done, I am forever cleaning bits of stray kale flakes off the floor.
 Is it worth it?
 I would hazard to say it is.
-They satisfy that salty, crunchy, chippy craving without the fat and artificial flavours found in store bought potato chips.

 I should also warn you that kale chips are not a snack you should be eating with a date or any other person on whom you want to make a good impression.
 These bad boys will, not might, but will get stuck in your teeth.
 Or around your mouth.
 I have, on occasion, found pieces of kale chip down my shirt hours after scarfing them down.
 So don’t ruin a good date with them.
 This is not the recipe to make when you’re trying to impress someone new.
 Even though they would be impressed.

 Share them with that friend who’s not afraid to tell you when you have a giant green blob stuck in your teeth.

 Wash and dry the kale (drying is key).
 Dab, dab, dab with paper towel.

 Slice up the kale, making sure to remove the woody stems.